 As well as potentially helping to control thyroid hormone release, THC may also alleviate some of the symptoms of Grave’s disease.
-It could help to stimulate the appetite to encourage weight gain, and benefit those who find it difficult to relax or fall asleep.
+It could help to stimulate the appetite to encourage weight gain and benefit those who find it difficult to relax or fall asleep.

 However, another cannabis compound, CBD, may also be useful for Grave’s disease.
 Unlike THC, CBD has no intoxicating effects.
 It does, however, induce a state of calm and may be beneficial for problems such as anxiety and depression.

 Finally, research has shown that CBD has anti-inflammatory and immunosuppressive properties.
-This makes it promising in the treatment of many different autoimmune conditions, including type 1 diabetes, rheumatoid arthritis, lupus, myasthenia gravis, and Grave’s disease.
+This makes it promising in the management of many different autoimmune conditions, including type 1 diabetes, rheumatoid arthritis, lupus, myasthenia gravis, and Grave’s disease.

 So, it appears that both THC and CBD may benefit Grave’s disease, albeit in very different ways.
 Individuals living with this condition should consult a physician to determine which cannabis therapy is most suitable for them.